OPM/ResInsight/docs/GettingStarted.md

 Commands to arrange the windows in the standard ways are available from the **Windows** menu

 - **Tile Windows** -- distribute all open view windows to fill available view widget space
+  - The order of the tiled windows are determined by the window positions and the type of view at the time of running the tile command.
+The leftmost window are tiled first, then the next leftmost and so on.
+Master views are tiled before slave views.
 - **Cascade Windows** -- organize all open view windows slightly offset on top of each other
 - **Close All Windows** -- close all open view windows